nkn002/nkn002.github.io/_pages/about.md

 }
 </style>

+I am a CS and Engineering student at Bucknell University at Lewisburg, Pennsylvania.
+I am particularly interested in methods of improving existing models' learning to reach human-level language understanding.

+My work
+===

 # Human-Level Language Understanding in Models

 What does it mean for a model to achieve human-level language understanding, and how do we get there?
 While the first part of the question is more philosophical, I believe one direction toward the answer to the second part lies in **adopting elements from human language learning** into models.